Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

  - Long training period

  [^1]: The training Set of all the OCR Engines require highly consistent and legible hand-written documents, which can provide high quality ground-truth files.
+Joined-up writing documents are relatively harder to train.